Admission Procedures

 Conditional Admission

 Conditional admission at the undergraduate level is defined as admission to the university for students who do not meet the undergraduate admission standards (2.5 or higher cumulative GPA/ 18 or higher ACT).
-Upon review of a student’s academic record, the Assistant Vice President of Admission, with the approval of the Admissions Committee, may grant applicants conditional admission to Concordia University.
+Upon review of a student’s academic record, the Admissions Committee may grant applicants conditional admission to Concordia University.

 Conditional admission requires the student to achieve good academic standing (GPA of a 2.0 or higher) and successful completion of the PROSPER Program within the first semester of enrollment.
 Students who are conditionally admitted may be required to fulfill stipulations specific to their program.
 Students who earn a semester GPA of 2.0 or higher within their first semester of enrollment are removed from conditional admission status.
 Failure to fulfill stipulations of conditional admission, including successful completion of the PROSPER Program, and/or failure to maintain good academic standing as an undergraduate student (GPA of 2.0 or higher) during enrollment in the first semester will result in probationary status (see the Probation and Dismissal Policy).